 - Applicants must possess a recognized high school diploma or its equivalent (please note that distance learning degrees/diplomas do not satisfy this requirement for New York State residents).
 Verification must be supplied to the Admissions Office.
 Home-schooled applicants should refer to the Home-Schooled Students section on page 14.
 Applicants with an IEP certificate/diploma will not be accepted.
-These students are advised to take the GED exam and earn a 2,500 or better to be considered.
+These students are advised to take the GED or TASC exam.
+A score of 2500 or better on the GED exam is needed for consideration.

 - Standardized test score (ACT or SAT) results are required for baccalaureate (bachelor) degree programs, for some scholarship considerations, and for those students interested in intercollegiate athletics.
 They are not required, but are strongly encouraged, for associate degree and certificate programs as well as for applicants to the baccalaureate degree programs who have successfully completed college-level course work following high school graduation.
 If a student entering an associate degree or certificate program submits standardized test scores, they are used as a supplement to the educational background studied during the application review process.
 When multiple score reports are submitted, the highest composite score (SAT critical reading and math) is used.